 Scott survived a mind numbing career of quality controlling computer software and entered the bike shop world to save his own sanity.

 This picture sums up Sasha pretty well.
 A big smile.
 Not talking much.
 Just finished an epic adventure but thought nothing of it - in this case, he rode his bike to University; in Winnipeg; from Water Valley; in 10 days.
 Another quality guy on tools or when helping people.

 We've known Darren for a while.
 I believe he switched forks on his bike in the parking lot shortly after we met him (when he was a young lad I don't

 think he liked us or was scared of us or something).
-Darren has been part of the team for a few years now.
+Darren was part of the team for a few years.
 If this was Gilligan's Isle I think he'd be the

 professor with dreams of being both the professor and Thurston Howell III.
 Darren is an engineering student with long term goals of ruling the world.
 When

 not doing Calculus or working on bicycles Darren will almost certainly be found riding a bike or working on a VW.

 Yes, we're always looking for the next Bro.
 You need a passion for bikes, a knowledge of bike fixing and building and a burning desire to keep

 people off of crappy bikes.
 Every customer is potentially turned into someone who loves bicycles, or turned off of bikes because of snooty-bike-shop-guy service.